tlswg/tls13-spec/draft-ietf-tls-tls13.md

                   messages that are not always sent.

                () Indicates messages protected using keys
+                  derived from early_traffic_secret.

+               {} Indicates messages protected using keys
-                  derived from the PSK.
+                  derived from handshake_traffic_secret.

                [] Indicates messages protected using keys
-                  derived from the master secret.
+                  derived from traffic_secret_N
 ~~~
 {: #tls-0-rtt title="Message flow for a zero round trip handshake"}